-Meeting this requirement addresses the need to fill Strategic Knowledge Gaps (SKG's) related to asteroids as a precursor to subsequent safe and successful human missions.
-The data obtained will also support the advancement of science interests in asteroids.More »
+The data collected will help fill Strategic Knowledge Gaps (SKG's) related to asteroids as a precursor to subsequent safe and successful human missions.

-Solar sails provide a new capability for delivering science payloads to planetary bodies, small solar system bodies, the outer solar system, non-Keplerian orbits, or a solar polar orbit.
-Using the continuous low thrust provided by a solar sail, spacecraft can obtain DV's that are impossible to achieve using chemical or even solar electric propulsion.
+A solar sail will provide the primary propulsion for the NEA Scout mission.
+Solar sails provide a new capability for delivering science payloads to a variety of planetary bodies, the outer solar system, non-Keplerian orbits (where propulsive acceleration acts in addition to that of the effects of gravity), or high-inclination orbits (e.g., solar polar orbit).
+Using the continuous low thrust provided by a solar sail, spacecraft can achieve DV's that are impossible to obtain using chemical or even solar electric propulsion.
 As the technology matures, solar sails will increasingly be used to enable science and exploration missions that are currently impossible or prohibitively expensive using traditional chemical and electric rockets.

 |Organizations Performing Work||Role||Type||Location|

 |Marshall Space Flight Center (MSFC)||Lead Organization||NASA Center||Huntsville, Alabama|